PaullasGutt/WebDeveloper/README.md

 </section>

-// To Do Component TS
+// To Do Component TS, Angular

 import { Component, OnInit } from '@angular/core';
 import {NgForm} from '@angular/forms';

 @Component({
   selector: 'app-todo',